+When responding to incidents or accusations of bullying behaviour the approach should be to ask:

+- What was the behaviour?

+- What impact did it have?

+- What do I need to do about it?

-When responding to incidents or accusations of bullying behaviour the approach should be to ask: What was the behaviour?
-What attitudes, prejudices or other factors h What impact did it have? influenced the behaviour?
-What do I need to do about it? • What does the child or young person who has been bullied want to happen?
+- What attitudes, prejudices or other factors have influenced the behaviour? - What does the child or young person who has been bullied want to happen?